-This year has been marked with multiple tragedies and stories of loss and devastation, but it has also been marked with thousands of acts of love.
+Recent years have been marked with multiple tragedies and stories of loss and devastation, but they have also been marked with thousands of acts of love.
 World Relief empowers more than 7,200 churches and 45,000 volunteers around the world to serve the most vulnerable in their communities.
 Through disaster relief, refugee and immigration services, health and agricultural assistance, peacebuilding programs and more, we bring hope and transformation to entire generations.

 When you give to World Relief, you’re helping people move from vulnerability to independence—giving them hope and opportunity for a brighter future.
 Put your love in action and give today.

 Dear children, let’s not merely say that we love each other; let us show the truth by our actions. —1 John 3:18

 Love in action brings hope to the hurting and shines light in the darkest hours.
 Whether it’s a church welcoming a vulnerable refugee fleeing violence, an organization providing agricultural training to help a mother feed her children, or a single volunteer coming alongside someone who is alone and uncertain, love never fails.